shrikaanth/melandingpage-/README.md

 ## Testing Checklist
 - Open the site and confirm the hero banner image fades into view.
 - Scroll to About/Audience/Packages/Contact; ensure elements fade/flip in (when ScrollTrigger available).
-- Select city and sponsorship type; verify pricing data (including venue capacity) updates correctly.
+- Select city and sponsorship type; verify pricing data (including show information) updates correctly.
 - Submit each form; an alert should confirm receipt, and forms should reset.

 ## Maintenance Notes